Chilean president Michelle Bachelet: “Lawlessness won't be tolerated”

 President-elect Sebastian Pinera sought to rally spirits in nationally televised remarks Sunday night, announcing a reconstruction plan called "Up With Chile."
 "We will raise Chile," he said.
 "It's not going to be a short task.
 It's not going to be easy.
 It will require a lot of effort, a lot of resources, and a lot of time."

-You have read this article Chile earthqauke / damage / loothing / reconstruction military order with the title CHILEAN GOVERNMENT SENT MILITARY TO STREET TO STOP LOOTHING!!.
-You can bookmark this page URL http://meingeilesich.blogspot.com/2010/03/chilean-government-sent-military-to.html.
+with the title CHILEAN GOVERNMENT SENT MILITARY TO STREET TO STOP LOOTHING!!.
+You can bookmark this page URL https://meingeilesich.blogspot.com/2010/03/chilean-government-sent-military-to.html.
 Thanks!